 - The battery pack that provides the energy for powering the construction machine must not contain lead.

 - It is a strict requirement that the vehicles for which funding is requested, are not registered at the time the application is submitted.

 - The received funding may not be stacked with other subsidies.
 In addition, the MIA will be deducted from the requested funding.

-- The vehicle must be owned by the applicant no later than 48 months after the funding has been awarded without being transferred to third parties, and is primarily used in the construction sector in the Netherlands.
+- The vehicle must be owned by the applicant no later than 48 months (for purchase), and max.
+8 months (for retrofit) after the funding has been awarded without being transferred to third parties, and is primarily used in the construction sector in the Netherlands.